What schools participate in Kids' Orchestra?

 How does transportation work?

 Kids’ Orchestra consists of site schools and feeder schools.
 For those children that attend feeder schools, Kids’ Orchestra – through the use of a fully-insured, private bus company – provides free transportation from feeder schools to site schools and, after lessons, back to feeder schools for parent pick-up.
 Children who wish to be a part of Kids’ Orchestra but do not attend a participating school are able to participate if they provide their own transportation to the instructional site that is most convenient to them.

 What instruments can my child play?

-Students may choose from violin, viola, double bass, cello, flute, clarinet, trumpet, and percussion.
+Students may choose from violin, viola, cello, double bass, flute, clarinet, trumpet, trombone, and percussion.

 How will my child choose an instrument?

 Students will have the chance to see or play all instruments available at their site before they make a decision.
 Some instruments are limited to a student’s age, size, or physical ability.
 Younger students are often encouraged to play strings and percussion while older students are offered wind instruments.